mahouboy23/IB-notes/Natural sciences.md

 - **Polymath** :: a person with expertise in several field of knowledge
 - **Hypotheses** :: a provisional explanation based on limited evidence that provides a starting point for further investigation
-- **Scientific methods** :: a method of procedure for the way scientifique investigation's are conducted We often refer to the scientific method as if were a single way of correctly doing sciences
+- **Scientific methods** :: a method of procedure for the way scientifique investigation's are conducted

+We often refer to the scientific method as if were a single way of correctly doing sciences or acquiring reliable knowledge, there is no set of fixed steps that scientist always follows.
+Instead, there are many different ways of doing science.
+What they share is an empirical approach that involves lots of practices including :
+?
+- asking question or defining problems
+- planning and cutting out investigation
+- designing and creating models
+- and analyzing and interpreting data
+- looking for patterns
+- building possible explanation
+- making generalization
+- assessing results and theories
+- communicating results